Tips for Losing Belly Fat: How to Lose Belly Fat Fast and Naturally

 Fried potatoes can have 3 x the caloric intake compared with boiled potatoes!

 Starchy foods produce acrylamide (a potentially harmful chemical) when a person cooks them at high temperatures for a sustained time.
-The FDA Trusted Source says that acrylamide is a human health concern.
+The FDA Trusted Source says that acrylamide is a human health concern and is considered carcinogenic (National Cancer Institute).

 Wheat Based Carbohydrates – Bread, Cakes, Pies, Pastries and Pasta,